meroxa/turbine-core/lib/ruby/turbine_rb/README.md

 * `name` - The name of your application.
 This should not change after app initialization.
 * `language` - Tells Meroxa what language the app is upon deployment.
-* `environment` - "common" is the only available environment.
-Meroxa does have the ability to create isolated environments but this feature is currently in beta.
 * `resources` - These are the named integrations that you'll use in your application.
 The `source_name` needs to match the name of the resource that you'll set up in Meroxa using the `meroxa resources create` command or via the Dashboard.
 You can point to the path in the fixtures that'll be used to mock the resource when you run `meroxa apps run`.

+#### Deprecated

+These fields have been deprecated and won't be used.

+* `environment` - "common" is the only available environment.
+Meroxa does have the ability to create isolated environments but this feature is currently in beta.

 ### Fixtures